font71/VirNA/README.md

 ### Performance

 Some trivial performance test was performed on a laptop equipped with 11th Gen Intel(R) Core(TM) i7-11850H @ 2.50GHz and 32 GB of RAM.
 VirNA was compared with other two tools, PopArt (<http://popart.otago.ac.nz/>) and Pegas (<http://ape-package.ird.fr/pegas.html>) considering only the execution times.
-The results are reported in thw following table (the time is expressed in min:sec):
+The results are reported in the following table (the time is expressed in min:sec):

 |Sequence number |  PopArt  |  Pegas  |  VirNA  |
 | ---------------| -------- | ------- | ------- |